urfdvw/react-local-file-system/docs/logs.md

 - `rootDirHandle` needs to be in the `useEffect` list to refresh the function handle.
     - This is because the state `rootDirHandle` is invoked directly.
 - Whether connected or not is detected by attempting to iterate through the directory.

+# select logic
+- select logic should be part of the folder tree component
+    - not the useFileSystem hook